mrjoshuap/SATraining/intro/1_deployAtomicHosts.md

 Create five VMs and attach the appropriate images (adjust BRIDGE appropriately)

 ```
+# adjust the bridge appropriately
 BRIDGE=en0

+# iterate through each of our hosts
 for VM in atomic-master atomic-host-01 atomic-host-02 atomic-host-03 atomic-host-04; do

   # Copy the cloud image to a unique disk image for each host